1.0 - Cancellation

 If the Student withdraws or is dismissed from the program for any reason after the Right to Cancel Period and completes up to 75% of the course, the Student will either be invoiced a prorated amount of tuition based on the total number of classes the student has attended or will receive a refund if the invoice amount is less than the total fees collected to date or will be given a pro-rate reduction of their ISA agreement.
 If a student withdraws or is dismissed after completing 75% of the course, they can be held liable for the full tuition amount.

-Enrolled students who cancel voluntarily before the first day of instruction or fourteen days after enrollment (whichever is later) will receive a refund of their tuition paid.
-If the total charges for the program was paid in full or partial charges for the program prior to starting the program, the refund will be less a registration or administration fee not to exceed $250.00, and less any deduction for books and materials not returned in new condition as stated as refundable on the enrollment agreement.
+Enrolled students who cancel voluntarily prior to the fourteenth day after of the cohort, whereas the "launch" call is Day 1, will receive a refund of their tuition paid.
+If the total charges for the program was paid in full or partial charges for the program prior to starting the program, the refund will be less a registration or administration fee not to exceed $100.00, and less any deduction for books and materials not returned in new condition as stated as refundable on the enrollment agreement.
 A refund will be made within 45 days of withdrawal.

 Note, if you are not eligible for refund under our policies and have unpaid balance, then you are responsible for finishing paying your unpaid balance.
 Any payments that are past 45 days due we may be obliged to report you to the credit bureau which may affect your credit score to drop.

 3.2 - Self-Paced Program/Courses 100-Day Guarantee Terms

 To qualify for a refund for self-paced programs/courses, you must have completed the program/course, and email email@example.com within the 100 days from your enrollment date.
 At this time, you must have, finished all homework, labs, and projects that are specific to the self-paced program/course you enrolled in.
 If you request a refund and do not include your completed coursework with minimum passing grade by the 100th day, you will not be granted a refund.